 Follow along with these directions to make your own burning ice science experiment.
 Always make sure an adult is around to supervise this activity!

-What you’ll need for the ice science experiment:
+What you’ll need for the burning ice experiment:

-- An ice ball (we used this ice baller)
+- An ice ball (we used this ice ball mold)

 - Fire extinguisher